telerik/xaml-docs/controls/radpdfviewer/ui/find-dialog.md

 	    }
 {{endregion}}

->tipFind a runnable project example demonstrating this functionality in our online SDK repository [here](https://github.com/telerik/xaml-sdk), the example is listed as __PdfViewer / CustomFindDialog__.
+>tip Find a runnable project showing this functionality in the [WPF Samples GitHub repository](https://github.com/telerik/xaml-sdk/tree/master/PdfViewer/CustomFindDialog).

 ## See Also